Data Center Power Management: The Key To Success in Silicon Valley

 The only way to stay under (or even close) to budget is to invest in a reliable data center power management solution.

 Fortunately, it’s easier than ever before to control your data center power usage.
 In the past, data center managers only had traditional power outlets.
 But recent strides in data center power outlet technology have greatly improved this problem.

 Server Technology is one data center power management provider that has been gaining a great deal of attention recently.
-Server Technology’s smart and switched Per Outlet Power Sensing (POPS)-enabled power distribution units provide per-outlet power measurements for data center racks.
-These products allow managers to track metrics like current, voltage, power (kW), apparent power, crest factor and power factor.
+Server Technology’s smart and switched Per Outlet Power Sensing (POPS)-enabled power distribution units to provide per-outlet power measurements for data center racks.
+These products allow managers to track metrics like current, voltage, power (kW), apparent power, crest factor, and power factor.

 They also offer the most outlets per form factor in the industry, allowing for greater cabinet densities.